mityax/rustimport/README.md

 ```
 _Note: When specifying a path to a file, the header check (`// rustimport`) is skipped for that file._

-### Fine-tuning for production
+### 2. Toggling release mode on
 To further improve startup performance for production builds, you can opt-in to skip the checksum and compiled binary existence checks during importing by either setting the environment variable `RUSTIMPORT_RELEASE_MODE` to `true` or setting the configuration from within Python:
 ```python
 rustimport.settings.release_mode = True
 ```
 This essentially just disables the import hook and uses the standard python utilities to import the pre-compiled binary.

-**Warning:** Make sure to have all binaries pre-compiled when in release mode, as importing any missing ones will cause exceptions.
+**Warning:** Make sure to have all binaries pre-compiled with when in release mode, as importing any missing ones will cause exceptions.

+In case you would, for whatever reason, like the binaries to be checked and built in production too, set `rustimport.settings.compile_release_binaries` to `True` to use release-optimized binaries.

 ## Frequently asked questions